jwodder/patharg/examples/revchars/README.md

-This is an example program demontrating use of `patharg` with [`lexopt`](https://crates.io/crates/lexopt).
+This is an example program demonstrating use of `patharg` with [`lexopt`](https://crates.io/crates/lexopt).

 Say you're using `lexopt` to write a command named "`revchars`" that reverses